MoscatelliMarco/medusa-plugin-blogger/README.md

 #### ```DELETE /admin/blog/articles/:id```

 Delete an article having the id in the url.

-# UI Guide

-TODO add images of all pages and explaining what they do

-**NOTE**: There are no mandatory fields, as your use of the fields depends on your frontend implementation

 # Architecture overview

 ## Dependencies

-Medusa-Plugin-Blog relies on several key dependencies to provide a rich user experience and robust functionality:
+Medusa-Plugin-Blogger relies on several key dependencies to provide a rich user experience and robust functionality:

 -   **Editor.js**: A block-styled editor that allows for rich text content creation.
 Editor.js is highly modular and extensible, and the plugin leverages several Editor.js tools including:
 -   **React Dropzone**: A simple React component for creating file upload zones.
 This is used in the blog plugin to facilitate image and file uploads directly within the admin interface.